 When parents are involved in their children's education, children succeed at higher rates.
 Analysis from the National Center for Family and Community Connections with Schools concluded that when schools and parents work together, students earn higher grades, perform better on tests, enroll in more advanced courses and more often graduate and continue onto post-secondary education.

-"Kids need to see school as a place where their efforts lead to success -- their investment in school increases when they know their parents and school staff are on the same team, ready and willing to help them should they need it."
+"Kids need to see school as a place where their efforts lead to success — their investment in school increases when they know their parents and school staff are on the same team, ready and willing to help them should they need it," Dillon says.

-"As a working parent, I do have to free up some time to stay up to speed with what is happening in my child's life and school activities," Robinson says.
+"As a working parent, I do have to free up some time to stay up to speed with what is happening in my child's life and school activities," says Robinson.